 Shaw Development, LLC – the developer of the Captain’s Galley condominium project in Crisfield, Maryland that was the subject of the Shaw Development v.
-Southern Builders litigation that I have discussed extensively both here at GRELJ and over at gbNYC – recently filed for Chapter 11 bankruptcy protection.
+Southern Builders litigation that I have discussed extensively both here at GRELJ and over at gbNYC – recently filed for chapter 7 bankruptcy and chapter 13 bankruptcy protection.
 Since the development was completed back in 2006, only 3 of the 17 units available had proceeded to contract.
 In late December, a foreclosure auction was to take place for the remaining units, but Shaw filed for bankruptcy protection in order to restructure and allow the pending sales to ultimately proceed.
 Asking prices now start at $250,000.00 for the remaining units (apparently Shaw expects to close on a number of additional contracts by the spring), though all prices are off 50 percent from when the project came on line back in 2006.
+Dealing with credit card bankruptcy attorney in Knoxville can be a hassle.
+Trying to pay a lump sum to erase your debts, as opposed to incremental payments, can cause even greater financial strain.
+Having someone to help negotiate a settlement can do wonders for your stress levels and bottom line.
 When I saw the article detailing Shaw’s Chapter 11 filing, I was curious to very generally consider whether the specter of a bankruptcy filing might allow us to add an additional twist to the discussion of the Shaw Development litigation.
+The smart way to end the stress is to have a bankruptcy attorney look into your situation to find a lasting solution, visit website for more information.
+Are you struggling to pay your bills?
+If so, it’s important to understand that financial relief is available.
+The attorneys at Mitchell & Hammond have helped thousands of clients climb out of debt and get the fresh financial start they deserve.
+It may seem hard to believe, but there is a way for you to get out of debt.
+We can help you find it, find us here www.oklahomabankruptcyattorneys.com/bankruptcy/

 Finally, just a quick word of thanks to Brian Anderson for forwarding me the link below noting the bankruptcy filing.